sandtron/scala-glicko2-team/README.md

 [Glicko2 on Wikipedia](https://en.wikipedia.org/wiki/Glicko_rating_system)

-> The Glicko-2 rating system is intended to estimate the skill of player performance in head-to-head competiotion in a variety of games.
+> The Glicko-2 rating system is intended to estimate the skill of player performance in head-to-head competition in a variety of games.

 [Description of Glicko-2 system](http://www.glicko.net/ratings/glicko2desc.pdf)